 NOTE: Some Jesus-believers did begin to use the title “Bishop” in place of “Elders,” but they both meant the same thing—”Overseer” or “servant-Leader.”
 Bishops were not high-placed, authoritative leaders of churches as they have devolved today!
-Everything began to change when the Roman Emperor, Constantine, became a believer in Jesus.
+Everything began to change when the Roman Emperor, Constantine, became a follower of Jesus.
 He reigned as emperor from approximately 274 A.D. to 337 A.D.
-He was so excited about having become a Jesus believer that he wanted everyone in the Empire to become believers in Jesus, too.
+He was so excited about having become a follower of Jesus that he wanted everyone in the Empire to become followers of Jesus, too.
 That’s certainly understandable.
-But in wanting everyone to become a Jesus believer, he made some fatal errors that began the Church’s move away from being an organism to being an organization.
+But in wanting everyone to become a follower of Jesus, he made some fatal errors that began the Church’s move away from being an organism to being an organization.

-Constantine simply proclaimed by royal edict that everyone in the Empire would become believers in Jesus—whether they wanted to or not!
+Constantine simply proclaimed by royal edict or fiat that everyone in the Empire would become followers of Jesus—whether they wanted to or not!
 In those days Emperors could do that sort of thing, just as some dictators in our times can exercise almost absolute control over the people they control.
 Yes, the whole organized, manmade Christian “religion” as we know it today began with the Roman Emperor Constantine.
-After he became a Jesus believer, he also thought it would be a good thing to build great houses of worship and cathedrals in which to worship God “better”; he built such “religious” buildings all over the Empire, and Jesus-believers who previously had been meeting from house to house in local areas now were compelled to fill the new worship buildings and grand cathedrals.
+After he became a follower of Jesus, he also thought it would be a good thing to build great houses of worship and cathedrals in which to worship God “better”; he built such “religious” buildings all over the Empire, and followers of Jesus who previously had been meeting from house to house in local areas now were compelled to fill the new worship buildings and grand cathedrals.

 Such buildings needed people to be “in charge” of them so Constantine began to appoint religious “leaders” to be in charge of all the new “Christians” who came to the new religious buildings.
 He appointed some of those leaders as bishops (supervisors) over local churches and over some larger geographical areas.
 At first, most of those bishops were already local elders, but as time passed more and more of them became sort of “political” appointees regardless of their relationship with Jesus—or lack thereof.
 In fact, as noted above the word “bishop” simply means “elder.”